Independent theoretical physics research program

 Archival records and DOI-backed materials for the Quantized Dimensional Ledger research program.

-The QDL research program maintains a DOI-backed archival record through the Zenodo repository.
-Core manuscripts, benchmark records, and supporting materials are preserved as citable research artifacts.
+The QDL research program maintains a DOI-backed archival record through Zenodo.
+Core manuscripts, technical pillars, benchmark records, closure-grammar papers, roadmap records, substrate-capstone records, toroidal QDC records, completion-theorem records, and supporting materials are preserved as citable research artifacts.

 Maintaining DOI-backed program records supports long-term citation, reproducibility, and accessibility of the QDL research program.